 After NaBloPoMo a couple years ago, I learned 7 valuable lessons about myself, my productivity and my blog.
 I needed a planner that could offer these 3 benefits and that’s when I decided to create it myself.

 No matter where and when a great blog post idea or idea to improve and grow my blog struck, my paper blog bullet journal was rarely nearby.
-I needed a planner at my fingertips to ensure my idea wouldn’t get lost in the chaos of my day.
+I needed my blog planner at my fingertips to ensure my idea wouldn’t get lost in the chaos of my day.

 My blog is my passion.
 Ideas are constantly whirling around my head, so I needed an easily accessible place to get them all down.
 So I began using the Google Drive app on my smartphone whenever I got an idea I didn’t want to forget.
 When do I get most of my ideas?